rticommunity/rticonnextdds-connector-go/README.md

 this detail is hidden in a Go wrapper.

 ### Getting started
-RTI Go Connector requires Git Large File Storage (LFS) to check out the Connector C library properly.
+RTI Go Connector requires [Git LFS](https://github.com/git-lfs/git-lfs/wiki/Installation) to check out the Connector C library properly.

 Be sure you have golang installed (we tested with golang v1.9 above).